 - Informing the IT Technician and Digital Services Manager of the change in status of staff, volunteers, or contract workers who use the library computer resources.
 This could include a position change (providing greater or more restricted access privileges) or termination of library employment.

-- Every workstation and server shall have a designated local administrator account.
-The Digital Services Manager and the IT Technician are responsible for maintaining the security of the computer.
+- The Digital Services Manager, the IT Technician, and CLEVNET IT are responsible for maintaining the security of the computer.
 All authorized users of the system are responsible for following all policies and procedures in this policy.

 - Each authorized user will be assigned a unique user ID and initial password according to established procedure to gain access to network resources.
 Users must not share or disclose unique user IDs/passwords unless the user ID is already designated as a departmental “shared” user ID/password.